Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 How to Fix

-If you are sensitive to sugar alcohols, look for unsweetened protein powders, or protein powders sweetened with sugar or high-intensity sweeteners such as Sucralose, acesulfame potassium or stevia instead.
+If you are sensitive to sugar alcohols, look for unsweetened protein powders or protein powders sweetened with sugar or high-intensity sweeteners such as Sucralose, acesulfame potassium, or stevia instead.

 3. There Are Additives You’re Not Used To Digesting

-Common examples are acacia, arabic, carob bean, guar, gellan or xanthan gums, carrageenan, and soy and sunflower lecithin.
+Typical examples are acacia, arabic, carob bean, guar, gellan or xanthan gums, carrageenan, and soy and sunflower lecithin.

-In sensitive individuals, any one or more of the ingredients above can result in intestinal discomfort including diarrhea.
+In sensitive individuals, any one or more of the ingredients above can result in intestinal discomfort, including diarrhea.

 How to Fix

 If you suspect that additives in your protein shake are causing diarrhea, read labels carefully and switch to a brand with little to no added ingredients beyond protein powder.
-I recommend Iconic Protein Powder with only four ingredients: milk protein isolate, natural vanilla flavor, monkfruit extract, and sea salt.

 4. The Fiber Content Is Too High

-Both too much and too little fiber have been linked to diarrhea.
-Fiber absorbs water and adds bulk to stool, slowing down digestion time and keeping food from moving through the intestines too quickly.
+Fiber absorbs water and adds bulk to stool, slowing digestion time and keeping food from moving through the intestines too quickly.

 For people who do not consume enough fiber in their daily diet, missing out on this bulk can mean diarrhea caused by food moving too quickly through the digestive tract.
-If their protein shake also does not contain fiber, the problem can be even worse because it adds to the liquids they are consuming.

-On the other hand, too much fiber can result in stools that are too soft, which also move too quickly through the digestive tract.
-For people facing this problem, a protein shake with added fiber would exacerbate this issue.
+On the other hand, too much fiber can result in too soft stools, which also move too quickly through the digestive tract.

 - Related Article: Do Protein Shakes Dehydrate You?
-7 Reasons You’re Thirsty

 How to Fix